brett-swardenski/Library/README.md

   1.)
 Create a new project in NetBeans named "librarySystem" 2.)
-Create a new package within the source packages named "libraryManagement" 3.) add all of the files to the libraryManagement folder, including the book-3-smaller.png file.
+Create a new package within the source package named "libraryManagement" 3.)
+Add all of the files to the libraryManagement folder, including the book-3-smaller.png file.
   4.)
 Run from the LibraryApp class.

   *************************************************************